Teaching Safe Boating

 1. Basic Cruising Standard

-2. It is recommended that you have a recognized first aid certificate, a VHF radio operator’s certificate and have completed the CYA Coastal Navigation Standard.
+2. It is recommended that you have a recognized first aid certificate, a VHF radio operator’s certificate and have completed the Sail Canada Coastal Navigation Standard.

 3. To maximize the likelihood of successfully completing the Intermediate Cruising Standard, a candidate should have: